As Philippines’s Marcos addresses nation, economy, Duterte rift loom large

 US and Philippine officials are set to meet on July 30 to discuss the pending General Security of Military Information Agreement (GSOMIA), a pact that would enhance intelligence-sharing between the sides.

-Despite the split between the two weakening their political bases, Rivera said each camp still enjoys strong support from their respective foreign ally.
+Despite the split between the two political dynasties weakening their bases, Rivera said each camp still enjoys strong support from their respective foreign ally.

 Rivera said that Marcos Jr has the stronger hand overall because “local political culture deepened by the West Philippine Sea conflict and controversies linked to the activities of some Chinese nationals work against the Dutertes”.